dainyl/hyperledger-fabric-invoke-go/README.md

 ### Complex Middleware Function

 Sometimes data created in a middleware function needs to passed through to subsequent middleware or the handler.
-This is achieved by using the router's `Context`, a `map[string]interface{}`
+This is achieved by using the router's `GetContext` method, which returns a `map[string]interface{}`

 ```go
 // timestampParser generates a middleware function that will attempt to parse